DinithKumudika/MFlix-MovieManager/README.md

 ### Recommendation

-- [ ] recommend similar movies based on the last movie watched
+- [ ] recommend similar movies based on the genre, actor and director

 ### Notification (Optional)